Tyler Sikura: Personal life

 Sikura's brother Dylan also plays professional hockey and was drafted by the Chicago Blackhawks in 2014.
-Sikura is half Slovakian.
+Sikura is half Slovak.
 His grandfather escaped Czechoslovakia and arrived in Nova Scotia in the 1950s.
 He ran a thoroughbred race horse breeding farm, Hill 'n' Dale Farms, until his death, in which it was taken over by Sikura's uncle and father.